Isaac Paredes Player Props: Rays vs. Cubs

-Isaac Paredes -- with an on-base percentage of .297 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Chicago Cubs, with Kyle Hendricks on the hill, on May 30 at 8:05 PM ET.
+Isaac Paredes, with a slugging percentage of .412 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays against the Chicago Cubs, with Justin Steele on the hill, May 31 at 2:20 PM ET.

-He racked up four RBI (going 3-for-5 with a double and a home run) in his previous game against the Dodgers.
+He had a hitless showing in his previous game (0-for-4) against the Cubs.

 Isaac Paredes Game Info & Props vs. the Cubs